Patu Hohepa

 Sir Patrick Wahanga Hohepa (1936 – 22 September 2023) was a New Zealand Māori language academic.
 In the 2022 Queen's Birthday and Platinum Jubilee Honours, he was appointed a Knight Companion of the New Zealand Order of Merit, for services to Māori culture and education.

+He co-authored the 1987 book The Pūriri trees are laughing: a political history of Ngā Puhi in the inland Bay of Islands.
+In 2025, this book was selected as one of the 180 most significant works of Māori-authored non-fiction.

 Hohepa was born in 1936, and died at his home in Waimā on 22 September 2023, at the age of 87.